4 Paws Internships

 *Longer internships may be considered for trainers who are working for a well established service dog organization within their country and whose desire is to return to this agency and work with them to train and place service dogs with children in their desired field of study.

-Intern and director of Smart Pups in Australia
+4 Paws Intern and Director of Smart Pups in Australia

 January 2011.
-Patricia (Trish) McAlister did an internship with us and is now back in Australia and placing service dogs using our model of training.
+Patricia (Trish) McAlister did an internship with 4 Paws for Ability and is now back in Australia and placing service dogs using our model of training.
 Here’s a bit of background, the rest of which can be found at her website, SmartPups.